Sustainability-related disclosures

 ENVIRONMENTAL AND SOCIAL CHARACTERISTICS OF THE FUND

-Nordkinn’s sustainability work shall create value for the Fund’s unitholders and at the same time promote environmental, social, and corporate governance-related characteristics.
-The sustainability work is focused on the efforts that are judged to have the greatest potential to promote environmental and social characteristics.
-By identifying, measuring, and pricing the opportunities and risks that the transition to a sustainable economy entails, and weighing these opportunities and risks in interest rates and asset prices, the conditions are created so that investments can be channelled into more sustainable businesses.
+Nordkinn’s sustainability work must create value for the Funds unitholders and shall at the same time promote environmental, social, and corporate governance-related characteristics.
+The sustainability work is focusing on the efforts that are judged to have the greatest potential to promote environmental and social characteristics.
+By identifying, measuring, and assessing the opportunities and risks that the transition to a sustainable economy entails and weighing these opportunities and risks in asset prices, the conditions are created so that investments can be channelled into impact for more sustainable businesses.

 INVESTMENT STRATEGY